thommo1874/GroupE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve our data provision
-title: BUG - Reports are empty
+title: BUG - Reports have no data
 labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Please give us a clear and detailed description of the problem you are facing...no detail is too small!

 **To Reproduce**
-Steps to reproduce the behavior:
+Tell us what you were doing when you discovered the problem:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'